-Compassionate Love: Displaying compassion for those who struggle with mental illness
+Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

-His, mine, and your solution is not complicated.
-First, Paul admitted he was powerless, something I am learning to do.
+Saint Paul admitted he was powerless, something I am learning to do.
 His willpower and self-control were not enough.
 Neither was his strength of character.
 He simply could not manage his life through faith and good intentions alone.

 Surrender to God through Jesus Christ became Paul’s message to the world and his daily practice.
 He gave up, and his life began.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.